luiseeisfeld/LuiseEisfeld.github.io/_pages/about.md

 ---

 I am an Assistant Professor of Finance at [HEC Lausanne](https://applicationspub.unil.ch/interpub/noauth/php/Un/UnUnite.php?UnId=23&LanCode=37&menu=equi).
-I have completed my Ph.D. in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu) in 2023.
+Prior to that, I obtained a Ph.D. in Economics at the [Toulouse School of Economics](https://www.tse-fr.eu) in 2023.

 **Research interests:**
 * Primary: Entrepreneurial Finance; Empirical Industrial Organization